Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 and served as an R&D facility to develop other applications for ATVs, generators,

-outboards, and even a low-cost snowmobile-engined race car that could
+outboards, and even a low-cost snowmobile-engined race car, known on the internet

-actually keep up with conventional V8-powered cars on short oval tracks.
+actually keep up with conventional V8-powered cars on short oval tracks and came

 Most of these projects were executed by race car builder Harvey Aschenbrenner